CPS-research-group/dtsemnet/README.md

 ```

 ## Dataset
 One datasets is given with the repo due to size constraint, others needs to downloaded and put into the /dataset directory.
-Please download it from: ``https://huggingface.co/subratpp/dtsemnet-topk``
+Please download it from [HuggingFace](https://huggingface.co/datasets/subratpp/dtsemnet-topk).

 ## Regression

 Common flags:
     . --model dtregnet_topk or dtregnet_ste or dgt or cart
     . --dataset name under ./dataset/
-    . -s Number of simulations
+    . -s Number of simulations (different seeds, used 10 seeds for the experiments)
     . --output_prefix prefix for logs
     . --verbose print training logs
     . -g use GPU if available